-One suggested solution presented at the Brussels summit to this problem would be for the registry operator to work with the TMCH provider to create groups of marks that meet registry policy criteria.
-Since they hold the data, the TMCH provider would make the decision regarding which marks fall into the groups created by the registry, and then issue codes based on those parameters.
+One suggested solution presented at the Brussels summit to this problem would be for the Registry Operator to work with the TMCH provider to create groups of marks that meet Registry policy criteria.
+Since they hold the data, the TMCH provider would make the decision regarding which marks fall into the groups created by the Registry, and then issue codes based on those parameters.

-For example, for the .shoe registry, the operator would give priority to all marks in the relevant class.
-The registry operator should be able to make that decision per sunrise registration, rather than depend on the TMCH provider to group the marks properly (classes including shoes may vary by jurisdiction), and have no way of verifying if the TMCH Provider made the groups correctly.
-This solution directly contradicts the consensus policy that the TMCH provider would not make judgments about TM rights.
+For example, for the .shoe Registry, the Operator would give priority to all marks in the relevant class.
+The Registry Operator should be able to make that decision per Sunrise registration, rather than depend on the TMCH provider to group the marks properly (classes including shoes may vary by jurisdiction), and have no way of verifying if the TMCH Provider made the groups correctly.
+This solution directly contradicts the consensus policy that the TMCH provider would not make judgments about trademark rights.

-It is necessary to prioritize sunrise applications based on TM details.
-The proposed solution:
+It is necessary to prioritize Sunrise applications based on trademark details.
+The proposed ICANN solution:

-removes decision making capabilities from the registry,
+Removes decision making capabilities from the Registry,

-forces the TMCH provider to make decisions about eligibility,
+Forces the TMCH provider to make decisions about eligibility,

-is outside of the scope of the proposed work to be performed by the TMCH provider,
+Is outside of the scope of the proposed work to be performed by the TMCH provider,

-will significantly increase costs,
+Will significantly increase costs,

-introduces delay (where each operator must independently request of the TMCH provider to create new groupings of codes based on the registry operator’s criteria), and
+Removes the capability for the Registry Operator to check for accuracy.

-removes the capability for the registry operator to check for accuracy.
+Introduces delay (where each Operator must independently request of the TMCH provider to create new groupings of codes based on the Registry Operator’s criteria)

-The lack of TM information also creates the inability for the Registry to publish Sunrise information in the WHOIS.
+Makes it impossible for the Registry to publish Sunrise information in the WHOIS.

-Use of Sunrise Codes burdens registries and constrains mark holders
+Use of Sunrise Codes burdens registries and constrains mark holders.

 The proposal states that every entry into the TMCH will have a unique code to be used for verification for every TLD in operation.
-The registry operator downloads a dataset of codes; those codes are then used for validation of domain registrations.
-The creation and maintenance of many multiples of non-descript codes unnecessarily increases data security burdens, impedes the registry operator’s ability to support registrars and registrants, and introduces an excessive burden to develop and build out supporting infrastructure.
+The Registry Operator downloads a dataset of codes; these codes are then used for validation of domain registrations.
+The creation and maintenance of many multiples of nondescript codes unnecessarily increases data security burdens, impedes the Registry Operator’s ability to support Registrars and Registrants, and introduces an excessive burden to develop and build out supporting infrastructure.

-The proposed model does not allow for the TMCH database to be made available as required by the AGB.
+The proposed model does not allow the TMCH database to be made available as required by the AGB.

 The proposed model does not allow for the TMCH database to be queried by trusted partners and eventually the public as required in the Application Guidebook.

-The proposed model is not an inexpensive solution
+The proposed model is not an inexpensive solution.

-The TMCH model as proposed will not make sunrise less expensive for TM holders than previous sunrises.
-ICANN should note that registries recover costs of implementation directly through application fees, so TM holders pay twice.
+The TMCH model as proposed will not make Sunrise less expensive for trademark holders than previous Sunrises.
+ICANN should note that registries recover costs of implementation directly through application fees, so trademark holders pay twice.
 First to be added to the TMCH, and second to register their domain names.
 Unnecessary costs will be tacked on to registration fees.

-TM Claims Service:
+Trademark Claims Service

-The proposed model increases risks, burdens registry operators, and impedes customer support.
+The proposed model increases risks, burdens Registry Operators, and impedes customer support.

-Every single TLD registry (not just back end providers but each and every TLD under operation) must keep local copies of data exponentially increases data security risks.
+Every single TLD Registry (not just back end providers but each and every TLD under operation) must keep local copies of data, which exponentially increases data security risks.

-The proposed solution puts an unnecessary burden on every registry to add functionality to the registry system that was not planned for at the application stage.
+The proposed solution puts an unnecessary burden on every Registry to add functionality to the Registry system that was not planned for at the application stage.

-The Proposed encryption method removes the ability of registries and registrars to efficiently support registrants.
+The proposed encryption method removes the ability of registries and Registrars to efficiently support Registrants.

 The local storage of data introduces the problem of staleness of data, and relies on synchronization with the TMCH for new data.